slimwizard/venmo-action-automation/README.md

 You will be prompted to provide the Venmo API token which was generated in the previous step.
 Paste the token into your terminal when prompted.
 The ```terraform apply``` command will prompt you to accept the planned changes; enter "yes" to deploy the resources.

 ## Acknowledgements
-This project leverages the venmo-api created and maintained by Mark Mohades (@mmohades).
+This project leverages the venmo-api created and maintained by Mark Mohades [Mark Mohades](https://github.com/mmohades).